MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Thank you for being a part of our journey toward creating the best and most user-friendly payment wallet in the Nordics. :orange_heart: :blue_heart:

 :::danger Important info
- We're moving all your data — your agreements/payments, and how your merchant consent is set up and tokens.
-You need to concentrate on the facade section below and make any necessary adjustments to your integration.
-If you have read the information below and made the necessary adjustments, you are good to go.
+ To make the transition as smooth as possible, we will migrate all merchants and automatically switch you to the new facade once it is live.
+All you need to do is ensure that you have adjusted your integration to the changes mentioned below, and we'll take care of everything else.
+If you have any questions, feel free to reach out to us at developer@vippsmobilepay.com
 :::

 **Timeline for existing subscriptions merchants and partners**